If I asked you to describe a homemaker, how would you reply?

 So what exactly, I wondered, does it mean to build my house?

 Because English is so often a more limited language than Hebrew and Greek, I love looking up what the original words meant.
-It gives me such a deeper understanding of what God is saying to us.
+It gives me such a deeper and richer understanding of what God is saying.

 In the original language, Hebrew, our English word “build” is banah, which means “to build” (Literally and figuratively); (begin to) build(-er), obtain children, make repair, set (up).
 [Taken from Strong’s Concordance]